-When the GMB Audit is first opened, you will see the 'Summary' tab — this shows data pulled in from your Google My Business (GMB) account.
+When the GMB Audit is first opened, you will see the 'Summary' tab — this shows data pulled in from your Google Business Profile (GBP - formerly known as a Google My Business) account.

-In the top right, you can see the selected search location ('New York' in the example below):
+In the top right, you can see the selected search location ('Charlotte' in the example below):